 Shopify Sustainability Fund

-The summer of 2019 saw some catastrophic natural disasters, including massive fires in the Amazon rainforest, lethal heatwaves in Japan and India, and more which resulted in widespread protests in major cities around the world.
+The summer of 2019 saw some catastrophic natural disasters.
+This including massive fires in the Amazon rainforest, lethal heatwaves in Japan and India, and more.

 Shopify Sustainability Fund marks a great milestone of Shopify to a more eco-friendly path.

 Shopify also closed all of its energy-munching data centers in 2019 and instead moved their entire platform to Google Cloud.
 Google replaces all the energy consumed by the Cloud with renewable energy, making it a more sustainable choice.

 In another major shift in policy, Shopify began allowing most US states to sell hemp-derived cannabidiol (CBD) products like CBD oils, creams, and pet treats.
 So long as the stores run their operations in accordance with FDA standards, they can sell CBD products on the Shopify platform.

 In the true spirit of endless innovation, Shopify Chat was launched in the summer of 2019 to make it easier for merchants to chat directly with customers via their store.
 This allows them to answer questions about products and address issues in real-time.